-Even though one can realize ones own self which is gyAna svarUpam (being gyAnam), having gyAnam and free (different) from matter, one cannot easily understand sarvEsvaran who descends into many different forms to accept his devotees.
-One will be always confused if this supreme lord is brahmA, rudhran or srIman nArAyaNan.
-How to understand the truth in such case?
+Even though one can realise one’s own self which is gyAna svarUpam (being gyAnam), having gyAnam and free (different) from matter, one cannot easily understand sarvEsvaran who descends into many different forms to accept his devotees.
+One will be always confused as to whether this supreme lord is brahmA, rudhran or srIman nArAyaNan.
+How to understand the truth in such a case?

 Highlights from nanjIyar‘s introduction